The Athenian temple was partly destroyed on 26 September 1687.

 Revelations about the US nuclear codes during the Cold War from the man who helped draft the policy.

-Canada’s treatment of its indigenous peoples has been described as ‘cultural genocide’.
+Canada’s attempts to ‘assimilate’ its indigenous peoples following the Indian Act of 1876 have been described as ‘cultural genocide’.

 The cult of the quintessentially English saint was the product of the Vikings who defeated him.